kookkui/SoloRPGs/SoloRPGs/Riftbreakers - Second Edition/Aurielle Journal.md

 Removes one instance of a harmful condition from an ally.
 If none, the Companion performs an attack with their weapon, dealing D6+2 Piercing damage.

 7 Damage - 4 Armor = 3 Damage to Bog Snake (33)

+Bog Snake Turn

+Moves 1

+**Ambush Strike**: The Bog Snake lashes out from the water or underbrush with startling speed.
+It makes a Combat Skill check against its target, dealing 2D6 Piercing damage on a hit.
+If the target was unaware of the Bog Snake at the start of this turn, the attack has Advantage, and the target must pass a Tenacity check or be Dazed (1).

+Combat Skill (70) `d100 = 70` Success

+4 Damage - 6 Armor = 0 Damage to Azel (33)

+Azel Tenacity check (40) `d100 = 34` Success!

+**Constricting Coil**: The Bog Snake attempts to wrap its massive body around its target.
+The target must succeed on an Athletics check or become Restrained.
+While Restrained, the target takes D6 Bludgeoning damage at the start of each of their turns.

+Azel Athletics check (28) `d100 = 20` Success!

+PC Turn

+Casting Chill of Death -5 MP on the Bog Snake

+Target suffers D6 Necrotic damage and is Freezing.

+6 Damage to the Bog Snake (27)

+Snake Endurance check (60) `d100 = 62` Failed.

+Bog Snake is *Freezing*

+Two-Handed Master -5 MP

+For the remainder of combat, if you are wielding a two-handed weapon you deal an additional D4 damage.

+Serayr Turn

+Move 1

+Heals D6 Health.
+If at max Health, they perform an attack with their weapon, dealing D6+2 Piercing damage.

+6 Damage - 1 Armor = 5 Damage to Bog Snake (22)

+Bog Snake Turn

+**Ambush Strike**: The Bog Snake lashes out from the water or underbrush with startling speed.
+It makes a Combat Skill check against its target, dealing 2D6 Piercing damage on a hit.
+If the target was unaware of the Bog Snake at the start of this turn, the attack has Advantage, and the target must pass a Tenacity check or be Dazed (1).

+Combat Skill check(70) `d100 = 70` Success

+4 Damage - 5 Armor = 0 Damage to Azel

+**Constricting Coil**: The Bog Snake attempts to wrap its massive body around its target.
+The target must succeed on an Athletics check or become Restrained.
+While Restrained, the target takes D6 Bludgeoning damage at the start of each of their turns.

+Azel Athletics check (28) `d100 = 30` Failed

+Restrained...

+Azel Turn

+Azel Athletics check (28) `d100 = 15` Freed

+Weapon Strike (Two-Handed) -3 MP

+Bladed Weapons Skill up Check (79) `d100 = 11` Critical Hit!
+Skill up chance.

+22 Damage - 2 Armor = 20 Damage to Bog Snake (2)

+Azel brings the sword down for another hit!

+Weapon Strike (Two-Handed) -3 MP

+Bladed Weapons Skill up Check (79) `d100 = 32` Hit!

+10 Damage - 1 Armor = 9 Damage to Bog Snake (Dead)

+<span style="color:rgb(241, 91, 181)">Victory!</span>

+Loots: <font color="#6425d0">Heart Essence</font>

+Absorbing Heart Essence

+FORCE BALL ⍈
+(Prime)
+Cost: 6 / Range: 0-1 / Standard Action / Defense: Agility
+The primary target suffers 2D8+2 Arcane damage.
+All other targets within range suffer D8 Arcane damage.
+A sphere of pure arcane energy erupts among your targets.